rodolfojcj/presh/README.md

 ===================

 - Have a roadmap to guide the development
-- Define some kind of convention that Prestashop modules could follow to be discovered and managed by presh
+- Define some kind of convention that Prestashop modules could follow to be discovered and managed by presh.
+This convention could also be used to modularize the composition of presh
 - Allow the definition of a full Prestashop site within a single plain text file; something similar to Drush Make
-- Allow modules and/or themes to de downloaded from a given URL or from some kind of repository (like Subversion, Git or Mercurial)
+- Allow modules and/or themes to be downloaded from a given URL or from some kind of repository (like Subversion, Git or Mercurial)
 - Provide site and/or database backing up and/or restoring functionalities
-- Distribute it via some kind of PHP component distribution, like [PEAR](http://pear.php.net/)
+- Distribute it via some kind of PHP component distribution, using [PEAR](http://pear.php.net/), [Composer](https://getcomposer.org/), [Packagist](https://packagist.org/) or some combination of such components
+- Have some king of flexible logging functionality

 Usage
 =====